lmjohns3/theanets/docs/quickstart.rst

       theanets.Classifier,
       layers=(784, 100, 10))

 This is all that's required to get started.
-There are many different types of available hyperparameters that can be useful when constructing a model; see :ref:`guide-model-hyperparameters` for more information.
+There are many different hyperparameters that can also be useful when constructing a model; see :doc:`creating` for more information.

 Preparing the data
 ------------------